guacsec/guac-landing/README.md

 For ease of writing, use Markdown by default.
 You may use HTML when needed.

+#### Tags

+This is a partial list of tags we use on blog posts.
+If you use a new tag, add it here.

+* *community*: Posts about the community itself
+* *docs*: Posts about the documentation
+* *events*: Conferences, webinars,etc
+* *meetings*: Community Meetings and Maintainers Meetings
+* *releases*: Release announcements

 ## Layout

 * config.yml — Site configuration and main page content
 * content/blog/* — Blog posts
 * content/* — Other pages